JakubKorytko/file-manager/README.md

 python --version
 ```

-If you don't have Python installed, you can download it from the official website: https://www.python.org/downloads/
+If you don't have Python installed, you can download it from the [official site](https://www.python.org/downloads/).

 ## Installation